Tawau International Cultural Festival > Chinese Festivals > Chinese New Year in Tawau

 Tawau Town, Sabah, Malaysia

-Dragons, unicorns and lions come alive during this annual Chinese New Year.
+Dragons, unicorns and lions come alive during every annual Chinese New Year.

 Dance troupes will put on a dazzling display of agility, grace and choreography as we celebrate the Lunar New Year.